state-less/react-server-docs-md/src/pages/States.md

 ## States on the server
 States live on the server and are created using the `createState` method of the `Store` class.

-### Stores
-States are stored in `Stores`, which are responsible for persisting and retrieving states.
-Externalizing the states into a database, allows your backend or BFF to run state-less by fetching the state from a database rather than memory.

-This allows your whole backend to run on a serverless infrastructure, as no data needs to be kept in memory and everything can be handled on a per request basis.

-The most basic scenario is a single `State` instantiated on the server.
-This state can can be exposed to and consumed by a client.

-By consuming a *state*, the clients gain access to a `setValue` function which allows them to update the state with an arbitrary value.

 ### Authentication and Authorization
 States do *not* handle authentication or authorization.
 To constraint access to a state you need to use a `Component` that handles who and how someone can operate on a state.

 ### Transport
 In react-server v2, transportation of states is handled by GraphQl / Apollo.
-This makes it easier to build a robust framework by building on a proven solution, rather than implementing own data transportation mechanisms.
+This makes it easier to build a robust framework by building on a proven solution, rather than implementing our own data transportation.

 #### Reactivity
 React Server uses `PubSub` to notify clients about changes to states.
 This allows clients to react to changes in states, without having to poll the server for changes.